Perfect and imperfect rhymes: Unconventional exceptions

 The children's nursery rhyme This Little Piggy displays an unconventional (in most modern dialects) slant rhyme.
 Home is rhymed with none.
 This is because in Early modern English these words often rhymed.
-In some dialects of Northern English English, these still rhyme.
+In some dialects of Northern England English, these still rhyme.

 This little piggy stayed (at) home...this little piggy had none.

 In The Hives' song "Dead Quote Olympics", the singer Howlin' Pelle Almqvist rhymes idea with library: